-Today I am sharing 7 things to do in Toledo with your kids during the winter season!
-The cold winter months in Northwest Ohio can make you want to hibernate in your home, but these activities encourage learning, exploration and are enjoyable for both kids and parents (mostly, haha).
+Today I am sharing 7 fun winter activities for kids in Toledo.
+The cold winter months in Northwest Ohio can make you want to hibernate in your home, but these activities encourage learning, exploration and are enjoyable for both kids and parents.
 This winter break we visited many of these places and had a blast!

-Many of the local libraries in Toledo have been recently renovated and offer wonderful kids areas!
-Head to your local library for story time or to browse the book selection and learn how to borrow books.
+Many of the local libraries in Toledo have been recently renovated and offer wonderful kid’s areas!
+Head to your local library this winter for storytime or to browse the book selection and learn how to borrow books.

 The tightrope bike was always my favorite exhibit growing up, but my kiddos are still terrified of it at their age.

 The Toledo Zoo is ranked as one of the top zoos in the United States!
-During the holiday season, visiting the zoo lights is a MUST!
+During the holiday/winter season, one of the more popular activities for kids is visiting the zoo lights!
 They do such a beautiful job with the Lights Before Christmas exhibit and the enormous Christmas tree is a showstopper.
-This is another activity that is fun for people young and old!

-Take your children on a little field trip to the 19th Presidents home & Museum in Fremont, Ohio.
-During winter months you can take a sleigh ride around the grounds which the kids love.
+Take your kids on a little field trip to the 19th President’s home & Museum in Fremont, Ohio.
+During the winter months, you can take a sleigh ride around the grounds which the kids love.
 You can tour the home of the Hayes family and visit the museum that is packed with historic artifacts and displays.

 Rutherford B. Hayes was the first President to save much of his correspondence during his time in the White House.
 He was fascinated by genealogy and his family history and spent his life preserving objects and letters from important parts of his life.
 This included his time served as a lieutenant during the Civil War and his Presidency.
 If you love old homes and history, this place is a must.

-If your kids begin to get cabin fever, Playland is the prescription!
+If your kids start to get cabin fever this winter, Playland is the prescription!
 Let your kids run around on swing sets and bounce houses for an hour and they will be happy as clams.
 There is not much for parents to do during this time except watch, but the kids love it.

 Toledo may not be the biggest city, but it definitely has a lot to offer!
-What winter activities for kids do you love to do?
+What winter activities do your kids enjoy in Toledo?